 But it goes even further than that.
 How about retirement?
 People give this part of their live far too little attention.
 For my generation normal retirement could be 30+ years.
 I need to consider that a priority because I refuse to spend those years of my life living in poverty.

 In the more immediate future, there’s Christmas!
 Christmas is the same day every year we have 364 days (sometimes 365) to prepare for it.
 But so many people don’t.
 Sitting down and deciding what you will need to spend on gift giving events and making a plan to but some money aside each month will take all the stress out of it in November.

 You need a budget!
-You need to know what you have coming in each month and what you have going out.
+You need to know what you have coming in each month and what you you have going out.
 You need to plan what you are going to do with anything that is leftover or you need to make plans to deal with any shortfall.
-There is no point having great money making ideas if you don’t plan what you are going to do with it.

 Some people do a general budget and hope that that covers them for every month.
 This is better than nothing but doing it every month will be better.
 This way you can reflect on what you spent last month, making tweaks to this month.
 You can increase your savings and investments if you overbudgeted and found you had some left.
 You can react to any increases or decreases in income or expenditure that are specific to that month.
 Plus making time once a month to fully review your finances is one of the best investments you can make.

 “I’ve been working hard recently I deserve [insert normally expense thing here]!”
 “I’ve had a tough month I deserve a treat!”
 “Ooh!
 [Insert favourite retailer] have a sale on!”
 If you use any of these phrases then you are letting your emotions control your money.